David-P-Molina/prime-ruby/README.md

 A few things to think about:

 * What defines an integer as a prime number?
-Research algorithms for how to determine if a number is prime.
+Research algorithms for how to determine if a number is prime.-integer is a whole number and a prime number is greater than 1 and is not a product of two smaller natural numbers
 * How do you create a range of numbers?
 How do you turn a range into an array so that it can be iterated over?

 Requirements: